yh-luo/webviewtube/README.md

 ### Configure the player

-#### WebviewtubeOptions

-If you only wish to change the behavior of the player, pass a `WebviewtubeOptions` to the player.
+To configure the player, pass a `WebviewtubeOptions` to the player.
 ```dart
 final options = const WebviewtubeOptions(
     forceHd: true,
     enableCaption: false,
 );

 /// `showControls` will always be false for [WebviewtubeVideoPlayer]
 WebviewtubeVideoPlayer(videoId: '4AoFA19gbLo', options: options);
 ```

-#### WebviewtubeController

-If you want to listen to the player value (e.g., video metadata) and control the player (e.g., pause or load other videos), pass a `WebviewtubeController` and remember to dispose the controller when it's not need.
+To listen to the player value (e.g., video metadata) and control the player (e.g., pause or load other videos), pass a `WebviewtubeController` and remember to dispose the controller when it's not in need.
 ```dart
 // ...
 // inside a state of a stateful widget